 If I gave Hattie the choice, cheese pizza would become it’s own food group.
 Her cafeteria offers salads on a regular basis, and she has come home and proclaimed she’s eaten salad for lunch.
 When reviewing the menu, always share all the choices offered and maybe encourage your child to try something new.
 I always ask Hattie to try something once and if she doesn’t like it, that’s okay but at least she tried it and knows that she prefers other options.

 I’ve learned kids like to share more about what their friends are doing rather than themselves.
 I got into the habit about asking who Hattie is having lunch with and what her friends were also eating.
 She has come home interested in trying new things at school because one of her classmates tried it the week before, and that’s a win in my book!

 Pack Your Lunch Together

-So overall, to set everyone up for success, plan together, give choices and give your child the freedom to make their own decisions when it comes to picking their lunches.
-In the long run, it will foster interest in expanding their menu options, encourage them to try new things and cause less issues when it comes to their meals.
+So overall, to set everyone up for success, plan together, give choices, and give your child the freedom to make their own decisions when it comes to picking their lunches.
+In the long run, it will foster interest in expanding their menu options, encourage them to try new things, and cause fewer issues when it comes to their meals.